Usbac/aurora/docs/en/Settings.md

 ## Advanced

-### Session lifetime

-PHP Session lifetime in seconds (e.g. 3600 = 1 hour).

-### Session SameSite cookie

-Value for the PHP session SameSite cookie.
-This controls whether or not a cookie is sent with cross-site requests, providing some protection against cross-site request forgery attacks (CSRF).

 ### Display errors

 Display PHP errors on the website.
 It's recommended to enable this option ONLY in non-production environments.
 For it to work properly, the Log errors option must also be enabled.